-- (e) Tested envelope leakage shall be determined and documented using the on-site inspection protocol as specified by requirements equivalent to Section 802 of the Mortgage Industry National Home Energy Rating Systems Standards ANSI/RESNET/ICC 380-2016 by an Approved Tester. - (o) Tested duct leakage shall be determined and documented by an Approved Tester using the protocols equivalent to those specified in Section 803 of the Mortgage Industry National Home Energy Rating Systems Standards ANSI/RESNET/ICC 380-2016. - 4.2.2.2.
+- (c) Tested envelope leakage shall be determined and documented using the on-site inspection protocol as specified by requirements equivalent to Section 802 of the Mortgage Industry National Home Energy Rating Systems Standards-ANSI/RESNET/ICC 380-2016 by an Approved Tester. - (o) Tested duet leakage shall be determined and documented by an Approved Tester using the protocols equivalent to those specified in Section 803 of the Mortgage Industry National Home Energy Rating Systems Standards ANSI/RESNET/ICC 380-2016- - 4.2.2.2.
 Insulation Inspections: All enclosure elements for the Rated Home shall have their insulation assessed in accordance with this Standard.
-Installed cavity insulation shall be rated as Grade I, II, or III in accordance with the on-site inspection procedures equivalent to Normative Appendix A of the Mortgage Industry National Home Energy Rating Systems Standard. - 4.2.2.2.1.
-The insulation of the Energy Rating Reference Home enclosure elements shall be modeled as Grade I. The insulation of the Rated Home shall either be inspected according to procedures equivalent to Normative Appendix A of the Mortgage Industry National Home Energy Rating Systems Standards or, if not inspected, shall be modeled as Grade III and shall be recorded as "not inspected" in the rating. - 5.1.4.1.3.
+Installed cavity insulation shall be rated as Grade I, II, or III in accordance with the on-site inspection procedures equivalent to Normative Appendix A. - 4.2.2.2.1.
+The insulation of the Energy Rating Reference Home enclosure elements shall be modeled as Grade I. The insulation of the Rated Home shall either be inspected according to procedures equivalent to Normative Appendix A or, if not inspected, shall be modeled as Grade III and shall be recorded as "not inspected" in the rating. - 5.1.4.1.3.
 Confirmed Ratings shall be subjected to Quality Assurance requirements equivalent to Section 900 of the Mortgage Industry National Home Energy Rating Systems Standard adopted by an Approved Rating Provider. - 5.1.4.2.1.
 For the set of Rated Homes, all Minimum Rated Features shall be field-verified through inspection and testing of a single home in the set, or distributed across multiple homes in the set, in accordance with requirements equivalent to Section 600 of the Mortgage Industry National Home Energy Rating Systems Standard. - 5.1.4.2.3.
-Sampled Ratings shall be subjected to Quality Assurance requirements equivalent to Section 900 of the Mortgage Industry National Home Energy Rating Systems Standard adopted by an Approved Rating Provider.
+Sampled Ratings shall be subjected to Quality Assurance requirements equivalent to Section 900 of the Mortgage Industry National Home Energy Rating Systems Standard adopted by an Approved Rating Provider:

-Normative Appendix A Minimum Rated Features
+Normative Appendix A